Skip to main content

 DataInfo.png

-The Data Information card shows details related to the scanned project, such as total number of scans executed, total number of lines of code scanned, scan time average and last data retention execution date.
+The Data Information card shows details related to the scanned project, such as the total number of scans executed, the total number of lines of code scanned, the scan time average, and the last data retention execution date.

 Filtered By